Boundaries vs Rules in Open Relationships

 "No sleeping over at their place."
 This one's rooted in the idea that sharing a bed overnight is somehow more threatening than sex itself.
 But it creates awkward situations where people are driving home late at night or cutting intimate connections short arbitrarily.

 "No dating our friends/coworkers/etc." While understandable (nobody wants awkwardness in their social circle), this rule severely limits the pool of potential partners to strangers only, cutting off connections that often have the most natural foundation.
+It's fine to have a so called "messy list", but be real about your actual dating opportunities and places to meet new people.

 The Underlying Fear